Spinach and Artichoke Stuffed Puff Pastry

 - 1/4 teaspoon black pepper

-- 1 egg white, lightly beaten
+- 1 egg yolk

-- Lightly grease a cookie sheet or cover with parchment paper.
+- Lightly grease a sheet pan or cover with parchment paper.

 - Bake until the tops of the pies are golden brown, 15-20 minutes.
 Serve immediately.